How?

 "In all cases, it's a reminder of what sets Apple apart from other technology companies and what makes Apple stand out in a complicated world: a deep, almost religious belief in the power of simplicity."

-If we think about less is more in the context of digital innovation and AI-powered Salesforce SaaS apps, we can take inspiration from Slow Productivity20 written by Cal Newport:
+If we think about less is more in the context of digital success with your Salesforce CRM or Monday.com apps, we can take inspiration from Slow Productivity12 written by Cal Newport:

 "Principle #1.
 Do Fewer Things.
 Strive to reduce your obligations to the point where you can easily imagine accomplishing them with time to spare.
 Leverage this reduced load to more fully embrace and advanced the projects that matter most."

-As Newport goes on to say, in everyday working life, busyness seems unavoidable: clients demand attention, managers drown you in requests.
+As Newport goes on to say, in your everyday working life, busyness seems unavoidable: clients demand attention, managers drown you in requests.
 What matters here is how applying creativity work can still be organised better.
 Maybe that includes having shorter, better organised meetings.
-Maybe this is an opportunity to create a new Task Management SaaS app powered by Salesforce.

-This leads us to thinking about how to bring structure to the creative process and generate best practices and SaaS apps that follow what can be called 'the Laws of Simplicity'.
+This leads us to thinking about how to bring structure to the creative process and generate best practices and say, a Salesforce CRM app that follows what can be called 'the Laws of Simplicity'.

 Laws of Simplicity.

-In writing the Laws of Simplicity, John Maeda12 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech:
+In writing the Laws of Simplicity, John Maeda10 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech:

 01. Reduce.
 The simplest way to achieve simplicity is through thoughtful reduction.
 This law emphasises the importance of removing unnecessary elements and complexities to focus on what truly matters.
 In the context of Fierce Reduction, this means eliminating excess features in products or services, thereby enhancing the user experience and effectiveness.

 02. Organise.
 Organisation of complexity is crucial in maintaining simplicity.
 By categorising and structuring information or processes, streamlining communication and operations.
-Organising information helps in a Fierce Reduction strategy, making it easier for users to navigate and understand.
+Organising information helps in a Fierce Reduction strategy, making it easier for your users to navigate and understand a Salesforce environment.

 03. Time.
 Savings in time can constitute simplicity.
 People are often overwhelmed by choices and information.
 Thus, reducing the time spent navigating complex experiences embodies Fierce Reduction.
-Simplifying processes or decisions can lead to significant time savings for both users and businesses.
+Simplicity applied to processes and tasks within digital innovation leads to significant time savings for both business and consumer interactions.

 04. Learn.
 Simplicity can facilitate better learning and understanding.
-This means stripping away complexity, so that individuals can focus on grasping essential concepts more effectively.
+This means stripping away complexity, so that individuals can focus on grasping essential concepts more effectively as features within digital platforms.
 It is Fierce Reduction.
-By removing distractions, the core message or function becomes clearer and easier to absorb.
+By first removing distractions, the core message or function becomes clearer and easier to absorb.

 05. Differentiate.
-Simple does not always mean the same.
+Simplicity does not always mean the same.
 Recognising differences can lead to innovative solutions.
 Fierce Reduction means focusing on unique attributes that, in turn, can lead to differentiation in the marketplace.
-For example, tailoring sales methods and embracing AI Sales Coaching can express these differences.
+For example, tailoring sales methods and embracing an AI-powered digital innovation can express these differences.

 06. Emote.
 Simplicity is more about the experience than the object.
 Emotions play a critical role in how individuals perceive simplicity.
 Reducing complexity not only leads to better functionality but also enhances emotional engagement with new, innovative products or services.
 It's a key element of building and reinforcing belief in brand.

 07. Trust.
 Simplicity builds trust.
 When something is straightforward and easy to use, people are more likely to trust it.
 Fierce Reduction means streamlining processes can enhance customer trust in a brand or service.
-Remember to subtract before you add: it was the key to the simplicity of the Google search engine.
+Remember to subtract before you add: it was the key to the simplicity of the Google search engine User Interface (UI).

 • Redesign from first principles.